Providing Reception Services

 In-Person Meetings Example: Discussing a pet's care plan with a client during a consultation, explaining treatment options, and answering their questions.

-Phone Calls Example: Calling a client to update them on their pet's condition after a procedure or to discuss follow-up care instructions.
+Phone Calls Example: Calling clients to update them on their pet's condition after a procedure or to discuss follow-up care instructions.

 Presentations Example: Presenting a new service offering to potential business partners or stakeholders, outlining benefits and expected outcomes.